Cashmere Skate Park

 local residents wanted to support keeping the park open.

-No skate park supporters attended the June 27 meeting and
+No skate park supporters attended the June 27 meeting.

 July 15.
 The council decided that it would remain closed